American-Tahiti/i-herbivore/README.md

-# that-herbivore
+# i-herbivore
-A blog about vegetarianism with restaurant reviews
+A blog about vegetarianism and international cuisine, complete with restaurant reviews